open2b/scriggo-site/site/how-to-use.md

 ```

 How you can see, the value assigned to the _who_ variable, in the Go code, has been modified by the template code.
 If
-you run the template concurrently, the goroutines that execute the template can access to the same variable at the same
+you run the template concurrently, the goroutines that execute the template could access to the same variable at the
-time.
+same time, so it may be necessary to use a synchronization mechanism.

-Scriggo also allows you to pass different variables to each execution.
-To do this, you pass a nil pointer as a global to
+If you want each execution to access its own variable, pass the variable pointer to the Run method instead of
-the `BuildTemplate` function and the initial value of the variable to the `Run` method:
+BuildTemplate, with a different variable for each execution.

 ```go
 package main